River Valley Charter School

 Beyond the school's internal process

-If the Complaint Committee has not adequately addressed your complaint, you have the right to submit it in writing to the Commissioner of Education.
+You have the right to submit your complaint in writing to the Commissioner of Education.

 • Submit your complaint in writing to the Massachusetts Commissioner of Education.